News & Tips

 So, 60- vs. 72-month car loan—which is better?

-Unfortunately, with both loan terms, you’re at a much higher risk of going “upside down,” which means owing more than the car is worth over the life of the loan due to depreciation.
-But, if you are someone who likes to hold onto your car for a long time, this may not be an issue.
-Overall, if you’re choosing between the two, a 60-month loan is better because you’ll pay off the loan faster with a lower interest rate, and you’d be paying less overall for your car.
+Unfortunately, with both loan terms, you’re at a much higher risk of going “upside down,” owing more than the car is worth over the life of the loan due to depreciation.
+But, if you’d like to hold onto your car for a long time, this may not be an issue.
+Overall, if you’re choosing between the two, a 60-month loan is better because you’ll pay off the loan faster with a lower interest rate, paying less overall for your car.

 If you’d like to make more auto loan comparisons, this article on common car loan terms can help.